-The failure of regulation
+The Failure of Regulation

-As early as the 1920s, physicians recognized that exposure to asbestos caused disease and asbestosis was named and described in British medical journals.
-Around the same time, insurance companies in the U.S. and Canada stopped selling life insurance to asbestos workers.
-In 1931, the British government began regulating workplace safety in the asbestos industry, monitoring workers for asbestosis, and providing worker's compensation to those who were disabled by it (Tweedale, 2000, p.
+As early as the 1920s, physicians recognized that exposure to asbestos caused disease, and asbestosis was named and described in British medical journals.
+Around the same time, insurance companies in the United States and Canada stopped selling life insurance to asbestos workers.
+In 1931, the British government began regulating workplace safety in the asbestos industry, monitoring workers for asbestosis and providing worker's compensation to those who were disabled by it (Tweedale, 2000, p.
 21).
-Safer substitutes for many uses of asbestos were known as early as the 1930s (Castleman, 1996, ch.
-6).
+Safer substitutes for many uses of asbestos were known as early as the 1930s (Castleman, 1996, chapter 6).
 Nonetheless, U.S. consumption of asbestos increased from 100,000 metric tons in 1932 to 700,000 metric tons in 1951 and peaked at 750,000 metric tons in 1974.
 Thereafter, usage declined rapidly to about 25,000 metric tons in 1994 (Castleman, 1996, p.
 788).
-That asbestos was so widely used from the 1950's to the 1980's suggests that multiple regulatory systems failed, including workers' compensation, workplace safety regulation, product safety regulation, and liability law.
+That asbestos was so widely used from the 1950s to the 1980s suggests that multiple regulatory systems failed, including workers' compensation, workplace safety regulation, product safety regulation and liability law.

 In the United States, many states set up workers' compensation programs in the 1930s.
-Under these programs, workers injured on the job or disabled by occupational diseases received compensation from a fund financed by experienced-rated payments by employers.
+Under these programs, workers injured on the job or disabled by occupational diseases received compensation from a fund financed by experiencerated payments by employers.
 Asbestos producers favored the establishment of workers' compensation systems, but lobbied for low compensation levels and highly restrictive eligibility rules.
 Because asbestos diseases develop slowly and symptoms are easily mistaken for other diseases, workers often left their jobs without knowing that they had asbestos disease and therefore did not quality for compensation.
-Indeed, asbestos producers such as Johns-Manville conducted physical examinations of their workers, but did not inform them if they had asbestosis in order to hold down the number of compensation claims.
-Other workers were ineligible for compensation because of short statutes of limitations for filing claims (Castleman, 1996, pp. 194 and 238-242).
-Workers' compensation systems also benefited asbestos producers because they were workers' exclusive legal remedy against their employers, i.e., if their workers' compensation claims were denied, workers could not file lawsuits against their employers for damages.
+Indeed, asbestos producers such as Johns-Manville conducted physical examinations of their workers, but did not inform them if they had asbestosis to hold down the number of compensation claims.
+Other workers were ineligible for compensation because of short statutes of limitations for filing claims (Castleman, 1996, pp. 194, pp. 238-242).
+Workers' compensation systems also benefited asbestos producers because they were workers' exclusive legal remedy against their employers-that is, if workers' compensation claims were denied, workers could not file lawsuits against their employers for damages.
 Because workers' compensation was so favorable to asbestos producers, producers did not face high costs, which would have given them an incentive to improve workplace safety.

-As for regulation of workplace and product safety, there were scattered federal and state programs in the 1950s and 60s, but most were voluntary and, even when rules limiting asbestos exposure were adopted, they were not enforced (Sherrill, 1972, and Brodeur, 1973).
+As for regulation of workplace and product safety, there were scattered federal and state programs involving occupational safety in the 1950s and 1960s, but most were voluntary and, even when rules limiting asbestos exposure were adopted, they were not enforced (Sherrill, 1973; Brodeur, 1973).
 Moreover, some regulatory efforts actually increased exposure to asbestos, such as building codes that required use of asbestos insulation in the ventilation systems of commercial buildings.
-As the insulation aged, it deteriorated and asbestos fibers were blown throughout the buildings.
+The insulation deteriorated as it aged, and then asbestos fibers were blown throughout the buildings.